-MERICAN SARSAPARILLA A A OLD DE.
+A MERICAN SARSAPARILLA.
+OLD DE.
 JACOB TOWNSEND'S AMERICAN SARSAPARILLA.
-This is, of all known remedies, the most SARSAPARILIA.
-This is, of all known remedies, the most pure, safe, active, and efficacious in the purification of the blood of all morbid matter, of bile, urea, acids, scrofulous substances, humours of all kinds, which produce rashes, eruptions, salt rheum, erysipelas, scald head, sore eyes and ears, sore throat and ulcors, and sores on any part of the body.
-It is unsurpassed in its action upon the liver, the lungs, and the stomach, removing any cause of disease from those organs, and expelling all humours from the system: By cleansing the blood, it for ever prevents mustules, soabs.
-By cleansing the blood, it for ever prevents pustules, scabs, pimples and every variety of sores on the face and breast.
-It is a great tonic, and imparts strength and vigour to the It is a great tonic, and imparts strength and vigour to the debilitated and weak, gives restand refreshing sleep to the nervous and restless invalid.
-It is a great female medicine, and will oure more complaints peculiar to the sex than any other remedy in the world.
-Warehouse, 378, Strand, ad-joining Exctor-Hall: POMEROY, ANDREWS and CO., Sole Proprietors.
-Half-pints, 2s.6d; pints, 4s.; small quarts, 4s.
-6d.; quarts, 7s.6d.; mammoths, 11s.
+This is, of all known remedies, the most pure, safe, active, and efficacious in the purification of the blood of all morbid matter, of bile, urea, acids, scrofulous substances, humours of all kinds, which produce rashes, eruptions, salt rheum, erysipelas, scald head, sore eyes and ears, sore throat and ulcers, and sores on any part of the body.
+It is unsurpassed in its action upon the liver, the inngs, and the stomach, removing any cause of disease from those organs, and expelling all hamours from the system.
+By cleansing the blood, it for ever prevents pustules, scabs.
+By cleansing the blood, it for ever prevents pustules, scabs, by cleansing the block, it of even is plastices, scales, pimples and every variety of sores on the face and breast.
+It is a great tonic, and imparts strength and vigour to the debilitated and weak, gives rest and refreshing sleep to the nervous and restless invalid.
+It is a great female medicine, and will our emore complaints peculiar to these than any other remedy in the world.
+Warehouse, 373, Strand, ad-joining Exeter-Hall: POMEROY, ANDREWS and CO., Sole Proprietors.
+Haff-pints, 28.63; pints, 48.; smallquarts, 4s.
+6d.; quarts, 7s.
+6d.; mammoths, 11s.

-212° MILNERS' HOLDFAST AND FIRE-RESISTING SAFES (non-conducting and vapourising), with all the improvements, under their Quadrapic Patents of 1840-51-54 and 1855, including their Gunpowder-proof Solid Lock and Door (without which no Bale is secure).
+MILNERS' HOLDFAST AND FIRE-RESISTING SAMES (non-conducting and vapourising), with all the improvements, under their Quadruple Pretents of 1840-51-54 and 1855, including their Ganpowder-proof Solid Lock and Door (without which no Hafe is secure).

-THE STRONGEST, BEST, AND CHEAPEST SAFEGUARDS
+THE STRONGEST, BEST, AND OHEAPEST SAFEGUARDS

-MILNERS' PHENIX (212 degrees) SAFE WORKS, DIVERPOOL, the most complete and extensive in the world.
-Show-rooms, d and 8, Lord-street, Liverpool.
-London Depot, ALA, Moorgate-street, City.
-Circulars free by post.
+EXTANT.
+MILNHES' PHIENIX (212 degrees) SAFE WORKS, LIVERPOOL, the most complete and extensive in the world.
+Mow-rooms, 6 and 8, Lord-street, Liverpool.
+London Depot, MA, Moorgate-street, City.
+Circulars.free by post.